springfall2008/batpred/README.md

 **car_charging_plan_time** Is set to the time you expect your car to be fully charged by **car_charging_plan_smart** When enabled allows Predbat to allocated car charging slots to the cheapest times, when disabled all low rate slots will be used in time order.

-**octopus_intelligent_charging** when true enables the Intelligent Octopus charging feature which will make Predbat create a car charging plan which is taken from the Intelligent Octopus plan you must have set **octopus_intelligent_slot** sensor in apps.yml to enable this feature.
+**switch.predbat_octopus_intelligent_charging** when true enables the Intelligent Octopus charging feature which will make Predbat create a car charging plan which is taken from the Intelligent Octopus plan you must have set **octopus_intelligent_slot** sensor in apps.yml to enable this feature.

 ### Calculation options

-**calculate_best** When enables tells Predbat to work out the best battery SOC % based on cost, when disabled no scenarios apart from the default settings are computed.
+**switch.predbat_calculate_best** When enables tells Predbat to work out the best battery SOC % based on cost, when disabled no scenarios apart from the default settings are computed.
 This must be enabled to get all the 'best' sensors.

-**calculate_best_charge**     If set to False then charge windows will not be calculated and the default inverter settings are used, when True predbat will decide the charge window automatically.
+**switch.predbat_calculate_best_charge** If set to False then charge windows will not be calculated and the default inverter settings are used, when True predbat will decide the charge window automatically.

-**calculate_best_discharge**   If set to False then discharge windows will not be calculated, when True they will be calculated.
+**switch.predbat_calculate_best_discharge** If set to False then discharge windows will not be calculated, when True they will be calculated.
 Default is True.

-**calculate_discharge_first**  When True discharge takes priority over charging (to maximise profit on export), when false charging is optimised first.
+**switch.predbat_calculate_discharge_first** When True discharge takes priority over charging (to maximise profit on export), when false charging is optimised first.
 Default to True

+**switch.predbat_calculate_discharge_oncharge** When True calculated discharge slots will disable or move charge slots, allowing them to intermix.
+When False discharge slots will never be placed into charge slots.

 ### Battery margins and metrics options